All Episodes

 They want to know the good news.

-They want to see the good news reported because people coming back, eyewitnesses with anecdotal stories tell us something, a story totally different.
+They want to see the good news reported because people coming back, eyewitnesses with anecdotal stories, tell us something, a story totally different.

-Because Reuters is not even allowed to use the word terrorist in describing terrorists and terrorist activity.
+And it's even worse with Reuters because Reuters is not even allowed to use the word terrorist in describing terrorists and terrorist activity.

-You're journalists, just tell the AP you want to know what's happening.
+Just tell the AP you want to know what's happening.

 I will take care of explaining what it means to people.